How To Pickle Gherkins

 Sterilise your jars thoroughly.
 I put mine in the oven, heat to 160℃/Fan 140℃ and then once it has reached temperature turn it off and allow the jars to cool.

-Produce From Our Allotment
+Produce From The Allotment

 view along the boundary of our allotment